Gabriel-Rabeloo/blog-next/README.md

-This is a blog using this [API](https://github.com/Gabriel-Rabeloo/api-strapi) and [Next.js](https://nextjs.org/) with Static Generation.
+This is a blog using this [API](https://github.com/Gabriel-Rabeloo/api-strapi) and [Next.js](https://nextjs.org/) with Static Generation and Server-side Rendering.

 You can view this project on [Netlify](https://gabriel-blog-next.netlify.app/)